-An individual wishing to hold an ownership interest of at least 5% in or control of a cannabis licensee must submit an application, with specified information including a criminal history records check, and an application fee set by the enforcement division.
+A person wishing to hold an ownership interest of at least 5% in or control of a cannabis licensee must submit an application, with specified information including a criminal history records check, and an application fee set by the administration.

-The bill restricts a constitutional officer or secretary of a principal department of the Executive Branch, a member of the General Assembly, or an employee of the enforcement division from having specified financial, employment, or ownership interests with a cannabis business in the State.
+The bill applies the conflict of interest provisions in Title 5 of the General Provisions Article for specified individuals and restricts a constitutional officer or secretary of a principal department of the Executive Branch, a member of the General Assembly, or an employee of the administration from having specified financial, employment, or ownership interests with a cannabis business in the State.